therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 You have access to the same commands as when you enter Buzz Mode using 0x0A.
 A list of the supported commands is available further below (the first one is 0x00)

 Buzzpirat returns 0x01 if it has successfully entered this mode.

+#### 1-Wire Buzz Commands (0x97-0xFF)

+Each protocol has reserved the range from 0x97 to 0xFF for protocol-specific Buzz commands.
+However, none have been defined for this protocol yet.

 ----------------